Ganrokh/100-days-of-code/log.md

 That said, I am starting to get burnt out with React.
 I might switch gears to a new topic for a bit to keep myself feeling fresh.

 Link to Practical Redux and Mark Erikson's blog: https://blog.isquaredsoftware.com/

+### Day 75: Thursday, March 28th, 2019

+**Today's Progress:** Started learning Vue.js.

+**Thoughts:** This might be surprising.
+I've decided to switch to learning Vue instead of React.
+I've been learning React for about 2 weeks now.
+I like it, but I don't feel confident at all.
+If I set myself loose on a personal project, I find myself referencing every possible React resource constantly.
+I'm just not confident with it at all.
+Maybe I'm just struggling with component-based frameworks in general?

+I made the decision to switch to Vue because I've seen a ton of feedback online that says that Vue is the easiest framework to learn, and learning it allows a much smoother transition to other frameworks.
+I hope that that's correct.
+I'm excited!